-An owner or operator must immediately initiate corrective action after a release is confirmed, and notify the appropriate DEP regional office as soon as practicable, but no later than 24 hours after the confirmation of a reportable release, in accordance with 25 Pa.
+An owner or operator must immediately initiate corrective action after a release is confirmed and notify the appropriate DEP regional office as soon as practicable, but no later than 24 hours after the confirmation of a release, in accordance with 25 Pa.
 Code § 245.305(a).
 See DEP Booklet 2630-BK-DEP4699 for the appropriate release reporting telephone numbers.
-Also, see the Storage Tank Cleanup Program fact sheet "Corrective Action Process Regulations - Release Reporting" (2620-FS-DEP1838A and 2620-FS-DEP1838B).
-Within 15 days of the telephone notification, the owner or operator must submit a written "Notification of Reportable Release/Notification of Contamination" (2630-FM-BECB0082) form to the appropriate DEP regional office.
+Also, see the Storage Tank Cleanup Program fact sheet "Regulated Storage Tanks Corrective Action Process Regulations Release Reporting" (2620-FS-DEP1838).
+Within 15 days of the telephone notification, the owner or operator must submit a written "Notification of Release/Notification of Contamination" (2620-FM-BECB0082) form to the appropriate DEP regional office.

-In addition, certified installers must report to the DEP a release of regulated substance or confirmed or suspected contamination from regulated tanks observed while performing tank handling activities within 48 hours, using the "Notification of Reportable Release/Notification of Contamination" form.
+In addition, certified installers must report to DEP a release of regulated substance or confirmed or suspected contamination from regulated tanks observed while performing tank handling activities within 48 hours, using the "Notification of Release/Notification of Contamination" form.
 This reporting is required by 25 Pa.
 Code § 245.132(a)(4) (relating to standards of performance).